Feminine style of management: 1970s–1980s

 In the 1970s, feminist authors denied or minimized the differences between men and women to establish that women had similar talents to men and should have equal labor opportunities.
 In Schutlz v.
 Wheaton Glass Co., a U.S. Court of Appeals ruled that jobs held by men must be "substantially equal" but not "identical" to fall under the protection of the Equal Pay Act, and that it is therefore illegal for employers to change the job titles of women workers in order to pay them less than men.

 However, as the 1980s began, differences were more emphasized and noted as a means of progression due to the management style differences that came of feminine values and ways of behaving, feeling, and thinking.

-1990–present
+Since 1990

 In 1991, women represented 45% of all managerial positions.
 Currently, although the feminine management style can be found being utilized throughout organizations internationally, barriers to acceptance of this management style include stereotypes, mentoring and networking availability, workplace discrimination, family related issues, and funding availability.
 However, the rise in female leaders is a result of changing theories and practices of leadership.